Director: Thomas J. Montine, M.D., Ph.D.

 Thomas J. Montine, MD, PhD

 This Core provides administrative oversight for PANUC at our two institutions (see Core B) and facilitates interaction between PANUC and many local and national groups that support and advocate for individuals with Parkinson’s disease.
 Training and community engagement continue to be high priorities for PANUC.
-Over the last year, PANUC investigators have led or contributed to two dozen training sessions, seven clinical or research fellows utilizing PANUC resources, and 30 community events.
+Over the last year, PANUC investigators have led or contributed to dozens of training sessions, opportunities for multiple clinical or research fellows utilizing PANUC resources, and over 25 community events.

 Core B: Clinical Core

 This Core focuses on generating a unique resource for translation and clinical research in Parkinson’s disease.
 The Clinical Sample (CS) is a large sample designed to allow investigation of genetic factors for cognitive impairment in Parkinson’s disease.
-CS participants undergo a limited motor and cognitive evaluation and blood draw for DNA and biomarkers twice during the initial five-year cycle of PANUC.
+CS participants undergo a limited motor and cognitive evaluation and blood draw for DNA and biomarkers twice during their enrollment in PANUC.
 The Annual Sample (AS) is a smaller sample of patients with Parkinson’s disease who undergo more detailed annual motor and cognitive evaluations.
 In addition to blood draw for DNA and biomarkers, AS participants undergo lumbar puncture for cerebrospinal fluid (CSF) biomarker studies and are asked to participate in the autopsy protocol.
-Approximately 1 in 5 Clinical Core participants enter through the OHSU site.
 Core B has expanded its impact by entering into close collaboration with Northwest Neurological in Spokane, the University of Cincinnati, and Emory University.

 Core C: Genetics, Biomarkers, and Neuropathology (GBN)

 Cyrus Zabetian, MD and Jing Zhang, MD, PhD